pkamenarsky/atea/README.md

 You may associate your favorite editor to open all files with the `.tasks` extension; when the `-o` option is supplied the script automatically invokes `open` on the current tasks file, i.e. fires up the associated text editor.

-Place `tasks.sh` somewhere in yout path (for example `/usr/share/bin`); then, in order to edit a Dropbox backed per-project tasks file, just type:
+Place `tasks.sh` somewhere in yout path (for example `/usr/share/bin`); then, in order to edit and switch to a Dropbox backed per-project tasks file, just type:

     $ tasks.sh -o